Sparsha-mehta/aws-ai/src/aimldl/mlinference.md

 Now that we understand the basics, let's talk about inferencing.

-Inferencing is when a model makes predictions based on new data.
+**Inferencing** (or **inference**) is the process of **using a trained machine learning model to make predictions or decisions** on new, unseen data.
+- **Training** is when a model learns from historical/labeled data.
+- **Inferencing** is when the trained model is used to make real-world predictions.

 There are different kinds of inferencing, each with their own characteristics and use cases.

 ## **Real-Time Inferencing**